eridien/vscode-git-poison/README.md

 - *Show Status Bar*: Show a status bar item with the number of staged pills and the total number of pills.
 If the staged count is greater than zero then pill committing is blocked.
 The total number may be low when scanning is needed.
 Default is true.

-- *Folders/Files to Exclude*: Glob patterns to exclude from inserting and scanning.
+- *Folders/Files to Exclude*: Glob patterns to exclude from inserting and scanning, in addition to files in *.gitignore*.
 Use brace expansion syntax like {folder1,folder2} for multiple folders.
 Comma-separated patterns are not supported, use brace expansion instead.
 Default is "&#42;&#42;&#47;{.git,node_modules,dist,build,.cache,out,tmp,temp,coverage}&#47;&#42;&#42;".